rendra7/Exploring_Transformer-Based_and_Traditional_NLP_Methods/README.md

 ---

 ## Conclusion
-### Results and Insights
+### Strengths of Each Approach:
 #### BERT:
-- Captures context and nuances in text, making it more robust for handling complex and subtle statements.
+1. Captures context and nuances in text, making it more robust for handling complex and subtle statements.
-- Better suited for datasets with subtle sentiment cues and intricate contextual relationships.
+2. Better suited for datasets with subtle sentiment cues and intricate contextual relationships.
 #### TF-IDF + SVM:
-- Simpler to train and computationally less intensive.
+1. Simpler to train and computationally less intensive.
-- Effective for datasets with clear and straightforward sentiment patterns, but may struggle with nuanced or complex examples.
+2. Effective for datasets with clear and straightforward sentiment patterns.

+### Limitations:
+#### BERT:
+- Requires high computational resources, including GPU support, making it less ideal for resource-constrained environments.
+#### TF-IDF + SVM:
+- Struggles with complex or nuanced text, as it relies on word frequency without deeper contextual understanding.

+### Recommendations:
+- Use **BERT** for complex datasets with ambiguous or nuanced sentiment (e.g., social media posts).
+- Use **TF-IDF + SVM** for simpler datasets where computational efficiency is prioritized.

 ### Overall Comparison:
 **BERT** outperforms traditional methods like TF-IDF + SVM, especially on tricky examples where context and nuance matter.
 However, it requires more computational resources and may not always be the best choice for simpler datasets.